Matt Lauer: Career at NBC News

-Lauer joined NBC in 1992, when he became co-anchor of the early weekday news show Today in New York on the network's New York flagship station WNBC.
-After a year, he also filled the role of Live at Five co-anchor with Sue Simmons, eventually taking the role permanently and giving up the morning shift by 1994; he was replaced on Today in New York by Maurice DuBois.
+Lauer joined NBC in 1992 when he became co-anchor of the early weekday news show Today in New York on the network's New York flagship station WNBC.
+The following year, Lauer filled the role of Live at Five co-anchor with Sue Simmons, eventually taking the role permanently and giving up the morning shift by 1994; he was replaced on Today in New York by Maurice DuBois.
 Lauer remained on Live at Five until 1996.

 Lauer's on-camera presence would soon provide him many opportunities with NBC News.
 Lauer filled in as the newsreader on The Today Show for Margaret Larson when needed from 1992 to 1993.
-This "audition" period allowed him to join The Today Show full-time in January 1994 as news anchor, while still co-anchoring Today in New York and Live at Five.
+This "audition" period allowed him to join The Today Show full-time in January 1994 as a news anchor while still co-anchoring Today in New York and Live at Five.

-Lauer stepped in for Scott Simon, Mike Schneider and Jack Ford as the co-host of Weekend Today, and for Ann Curry as anchor of the former NBC News program NBC News at Sunrise from 1992 to 1997.
+Lauer stepped in for Scott Simon, Mike Schneider, Jack Ford and David Bloom as the co-host of Weekend Today, and for Ann Curry as anchor of the former NBC News program NBC News at Sunrise from 1992 to 1997.
 He had also filled in for Tom Brokaw on NBC Nightly News.
-As the Today Show news anchor, he also substituted for Bryant Gumbel on the Today Show before being named the official co-anchor on January 6, 1997, after Gumbel stepped down.
-On top of Lauer's duties on The Today Show, he also hosted programming on Discovery Channel and MSNBC.
+As the Today Show news anchor, Lauer also substituted for Bryant Gumbel on the Today Show before being named the official co-anchor on January 6, 1997, after Gumbel stepped down.
+On top of Lauer's duties on The Today Show, Lauer also hosted programming on Discovery Channel and MSNBC.

 From 1998 until 2011, Lauer embarked on what was generally an annual five-day, globe-spanning adventure called Where in the World is Matt Lauer? on the Today Show during TV sweeps.
 The segment was named after the PBS game show Where in the World Is Carmen Sandiego? from which it borrowed the theme song.
-This segment sent Lauer to various locations around the world, from where he reported on the importance of each location.
-He broadcast from locations including Bhutan, Easter Island, the Panama Canal, Iran, Hong Kong, Croatia, and the Great Wall of China.
+This segment sent Lauer to various locations worldwide, from where he reported on the importance of each location.
+Lauer broadcast from locations including Bhutan, Easter Island, the Panama Canal, Iran, Hong Kong, Croatia, and the Great Wall of China.
 In 2011, NBC News postponed the segment in consideration of the stagnant, unstable U.S. economy.

 On some occasions, Lauer conducted interviews that escalated into tense exchanges.
 During a June 2005 interview with Tom Cruise, Lauer argued with Cruise about psychiatry and postpartum depression, and Cruise called Lauer "glib."
 In December 2008, Cruise said he regretted the exchange.